mescalinsemi/Mescalin.Careers/README.md

 Skills preferred: Experience in fine implementations using Redis in either Python3 or NodejS/TypeScript (Promise based)

 ## Github-/Community Manager
-Skills required: Good, professional, writing; Knowledge of how to use web application platforms for Project-/Company-/Community management
+Skills required: Good, professional, writing; Knowledge of how to use web application platforms for Project-/Company-/Community management<br />
 Skills preferred: Appreciation for the immense value that Github.com provides to Software Engineers with outstanding Design & Reliability

+## Drawn Arts and/or Digital Design
+There is no rules or requirements on art, as long as it looks awesome.
+We need logos for projects, Fonts, Background Patterns, Icons, Illustrations, etc.